RobKlock/RobKlock/README.md

 ### Hello! 👋

 My name is Rob and I'm a Software Engineer at Arist, a YCombinator S20 company.

-B.A. in Computer Science with honors and a minor in Philosophy.
-Oberlin College 2021
+I received my B.A. in Computer Science with honors and a minor in Philosophy from Oberlin College in 2021

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/robert-klock)
 😄 Pronouns: He/Him